JK-Pair/Stock_analysis_project/README.md

 ## Object
-- To retrieve information for each stock
+- To fetch information of each Thai stock
-- To analyze stocks
+- To analyze Thai stocks

 ## Credit
 - https://www.patanasongsivilai.com/blog/stock-thai-python/